 What Got Cited vs. What Didn't

-"We are at the beginning of this journey, and here is what we are seeing so far: AI engines reward depth, structured data, and multi-source presence.
-Quick wins exist, but sustainable AI visibility is built over months, not days."
+"We are at the beginning of this journey, and here is what we are seeing so far: clear entity facts, structured data, credible sources, and useful content make AI visibility easier to measure and improve.
+Sustainable AI visibility is built through repeated checks, not one-off claims."

 5. Lessons Learned